rocjs/roc/docs/Validators.md

 // Will validate that the input is either a string or an array of strings oneOf(isString, isArray(isString)) => validator
 ```

+__Documentation__
+Will use a syntax in the documentation generation when describing wrapped validators. `[TYPE]` means that the type is optional, `<TYPE>` means that it is required.
+A question mark in front of the type, `?TYPE`, means that it can be empty.

+`<?String> / <Boolean>` means that the value can either be a empty string or a boolean as an example.

 ### `required`
 ```javascript